ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_protocolversion.md

 {% endcapture %}
 <div class="notice">{{ protocol_note_01 | markdownify }}</div>

+{% capture protocol_note_01 %}
+**NOTE**
+- In case that a RC Protocol type (S.BUS, iBUS, RC-PWM) is set, DYNAMIXEL will switch to DYNAMIXEL Protocol 2.0 providing that RC protocol is not detected during booting.
+Therefore, it is possible for DYNAMIXEL to access to its Control Table in using software such as [DYNAMIXEL Wizard 2.0](/docs/en/software/dynamixel/dynamixel_wizard2/).
+- If RC protocol type is detected during the booting and operates as its RC mode, DYNAMIXEL will be automatically **Torque On** status.
+{% endcapture %}
+<div class="notice">{{ protocol_note_01 | markdownify }}</div>

 #### [DYNAMIXEL Protocol 2.0](#dynamixel-protocol-20)

 The basic communication protocol to communicate between DYNAMIXELs.
 See [Protocol 2.0] for more detailed information.